1912 Republican Party presidential primaries: Pinchot-Ballinger controversy

 Immediately after his Spokane speech, Pinchot took his case directly to Taft, claiming that waterpower interests had begun an immense land grab in Montana.
-Soon after, Pinchot and regional forestry official Louis Glavis additionally advised Taft that Ballinger had, as Commissioner, obstructed anti-trust investigations into a Seattle developer who later became his legal client.
+Soon after, Pinchot and regional forestry official Louis Glavis additionally advised Taft that Ballinger had, as commissioner, obstructed antitrust investigations into a Seattle developer who later became his legal client.
 In September, Taft rejected their findings and publicly exonerated Ballinger of wrong-doing and criticized Glavis's zeal.
-In January 1910, Pinchot took the case public in an open letter to progressive Senator Jonathan P. Dolliver, after which Taft promptly fired him for insubordination.
+In January 1910, Pinchot took the case public in an open letter to Dolliver, after which Taft promptly fired him for insubordination.

 Still in Africa, Roosevelt declined to publicly comment but privately wrote Pinchot, "I cannot believe it.
 I do not know any man in public life who has rendered quite the service you have rendered."
 Separately, he wrote to Senator Henry Cabot Lodge that he would "say nothing about politics until I have been home long enough to know the situation" and that he believed the party "must renominate" Taft.
 Nevertheless, public speculation mounted.
 Dolliver said, "With Pinchot knocked out and Aldrich put in command, I think you can hear a roar in East Africa."

 Pinchot met Roosevelt at Porto Maurizio on the latter's return journey through Europe, where he shared his and others' criticisms of the Taft administration.
 Roosevelt then wrote to Lodge of his impression that the administration had "completely twisted round the policies I advocated and acted upon."

 Through the spring of 1910, as Roosevelt made his return from Europe, Congress held hearings into Taft's handling of the controversy.